A 501(c)(3) Public Charity

 The Lattice Project weaves these threads together.
 We repurpose underutilized churches into community-rooted sanctuaries — places where artists live and work, where music and spirit echo in the walls, where food is served, where healing is offered, where belonging is the only requirement.

 It's a collective act of reclamation and renewal.
-We are building a lattice — of artists, spiritual workers, volunteers, youth, elders, wanderers, healers, and neighbors — each one an essential thread in a structure strong enough to hold us all.
+We are building a lattice — artists, neighbors, and the people who never stopped believing in these buildings — each one a thread in a structure strong enough to hold us all.

 Sacred Infrastructure